Kramin42/Kramell/dieselrobin/bonus.md

 ### Mission A:

-Get banished and escape before entering a lair sub-branch (while in mission 3).
-Lugonu not allowed.
+Reach the end of Elf before entering Lair (while in mission 3, you must enter Orc for mission 1).

 ### Mission B: